-Student use and/or possession of tobacco or snuff in any form, but not limited to include e-cigarettes, hookah pens, vape pens or any other smoking materials are prohibited at any time on Big Walnut property, and at any school related activity.
+Student use and/or possession of tobacco or snuff in any form is prohibited at any time on Big Walnut property, and at any school related activity.
+Vape devices are covered under Rule 1.
+Alcohol, Drugs, Narcotics.

 25. Transportation Violation: